jiajunhe98/CREPE-Controlling-diffusion-with-REPlica-Exchange/Readme.md

 # CREPE🥞: Controlling diffusion with REPlica Exchange

 CREPE🥞 is an inference-time control algorithm for diffusion models.
-This repo contains various applications of CREPE.
+This repo contains various applications of CREPE:
+- Tempering with CREPE for Boltzmann Sampling
+- Trajectory stitching with CREPE for maze
+- Debiasing CFG with CREPE for image generation
+- Prompted reward-tilting with CREPE  for image generation
+- Debiasing CFG with CREPE on CTMC

 The structure is as follows:

 ```